 During the lease term in Bristow

-During lease, the rental home belongs to the tenant we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental property in Bristow, the renter must allow us to access the rental property.
-Some solid reasons to enter rental property are to:
+During tenancy, the rental belongs to the tenant we respect the renter 's privacy.
+As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental in Bristow, the tenant must allow us to come into the rental home.
+Some good reasons to enter rental property are to:

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to coming into the rental home.
-However, Nesbitt Realty can and will come into the rental home without renter consent in emergency situations.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before coming into the rental home.
+However, Nesbitt Realty can and will enter the rental without tenant consent in emergency situations.
 We will never abuse the right of entrance or use it to harass renters in Bristow.
-Nesbitt Realty will only go into at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference